SarveshN07/Quizzer/README.md

 Simply visit the [Lovable Project](https://lovable.dev/projects/20095f89-9826-4469-8706-f539b8b43876) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Lovable will be committed automatically to this